swiftmade/ssas-enketo/readme.md

 When displaying the questionnaire, you can choose from three survey modes

-## online
+## ephemeral

 * No locally stored sessions.
 When interrupted, all data may be lost.
 * At the end of the survey, the data is submitted to the server.
 * If there's no internet connection, survey may not be completed.

+## offline

+* Sessions are stored on the device.
+* Sessions will not be submitted to the server at the end of the survey.
+* Sessions must be sent to the server separately (via `submissions.html`)

-## sticky_online
+## sticky

 * Locally stored sessions that stay on the device.
 * Ideal for when a single session will be updated and re-submitted over time.
 * The data is both saved on device and submitted to the server.
 * When submitted, sessions will not be deleted from the device (sticky).
 * Data is submitted to the server upon finishing the survey (online).

-## offline

-* Sessions are stored on the device.
-* Sessions will not be submitted to the server at the end of the survey.
-* Submissions must be made separately.
-* Submitted sessions will be archived or deleted.